‘Sports Illustrated’ Model Camille Kostek Rocks Revealing Bikini In Sultry Black-And-White Beach Snap

 “QUEEN!
 You inspire me so much!!” said another.

-Camille has been flooding her Instagram page with eye-popping bikini looks as of late.
-Another recent addition to her feed included a short video from her trip to the Dominican Republic, where she was on-location shooting for her upcoming feature in the 2020 edition of Sports Illustrated: Swimsuit Magazine.
+Camille has been flooding her Instagram page with eye-popping looks as of late.
+Another recent addition to her feed included a short video from her trip to the Dominican Republic, where she was on-location shooting for her upcoming feature in this year’s Sports Illustrated: Swimsuit Issue.
 The clip captured the model dancing on the beach in a tiny black bikini and, to date, has earned nearly 56,000 likes.